devkcud/VesperaFX/README.md

 ## 🧪 Usage Notes

 - RGB palette matching uses brute-force comparison per pixel.
 This is slow.
-  Consider optimizing or using a LUT (planned feature).
+  Consider using precomputed LUT for better performance.
 - Pixelation + Sharpening may cause artifacts.
 There's a flag (`#define ALLOW_PIXELATION_SHARPEN_COMBO`) to allow it, but it's not recommended unless you really want it.